j-vaught/neural-netz/README.md

 <p style="text-align: center;"><a href="https://github.com/edgaremy/neural-netz/blob/56e7042b97a7856394963532438f316aea95a596/examples/networks/FCN-8.typ">code for this image</a></p>

 ## Cite this work
-If you use the neural-netz package for a scientific publication, you can cite it as follows:
+If you use the neural-netz package for a scientific publication, you can [cite its initial publication on HAL](https://hal.science/hal-05401124) as follows:
 #### APA
 ```
-Remy, E. (2025). neural-netz, a Typst Package (Version 0.2.0) [Computer software]. https://github.com/edgaremy/neural-netz/
+Remy, E. (2025). neural-netz, a Typst Package (Version 0.2.0) [Computer software]. https://hal.science/hal-05401124
 ```
 #### BibTeX